-Using an insulated plasterboard product, either adhered to the masonry inner leaf or mechanically fixed to timber battens, represents an ideal option for improving the thermal efficiency of the wall.
+Using an insulated plasterboard (PL4000 can be considered), either adhered to the masonry inner leaf or mechanically fixed to timber battens, represents an ideal option for improving the thermal efficiency of the wall.
+An alternative option could be a PIR insulation board (Celotex TB4000 or GA4000 can be considered) alongside a separate layer of plasterboard.
 Lightweight polyisocyanurate (PIR) foam boards from Celotex are easy to handle, and their thermal efficiency means thicknesses can be kept to a minimum, reducing lost floor space.

-As part of an holistic approach to upgrading you may also want to consider building fabric, airtightness and controlled ventilation along with improvements in thermal performance.
-The composite facing on the insulation board, behind the plasterboard layer, can form part of the air and vapour control layer when the tapered edge plasterboards are taped and jointed.
+As part of a holistic approach to upgrading, you may also want to consider building fabric, airtightness and controlled ventilation along with improvements in thermal performance.
+For Celotex PL4000, the composite facing on the insulation board (behind the plasterboard layer) can form part of the air and vapour control layer when the tapered edge plasterboards are taped and jointed.

 The building detail is for illustrative purposes only.
 It does not constitute advice and should not be relied upon.

 |Product Name||Thickness Range||Sizes||Lambda|

 |Celotex TB4000||20-40mm||Width 1200mm, Length 2400mm||0.022|